-The overall trends show that the Council has increasingly incorporated language on women and gender into country-specific resolutions over the past 10 years.
+The Handbook is the result of PeaceWomen's Security Council Monitor: Resolution Watch initiative, a project that tracks the implementation of SCR 1325 within the Council.
+PeaceWomen has been a pioneer in monitoring the Council's resolutions for gender references, and this has enabled us to identify trends in our data from 2000 to present.
+These trends show that the Council has increasingly incorporated language on women and gender into country-specific resolutions over the past 10 years.
 This progress must be acknowledged and encouraged.
-Over 80% of monitored resolutions referenced women, gender or SCR 1325 in 2009, in contrast to less than 5% of resolutions mentioning women, ii Of the Security Council's agenda, PeaceWomen monitors 3 types of resolutions (mandate renewals; sanctions; and general country situations) for 20 country situations: a total of 432 resolutions for the period November 2000-August 2010 (see page 10).
-Country-specific refers to these monitored resolutions.

-girls or gender in the period 1998-2000.5 However, the trends do not present a full depiction of the Council's work.
-Therefore, this Handbook aims to present a more in-depth analysis of the progress, or lack thereof, made in the Council's internalisation of Women, Peace and Security vis-à-vis country-specific resolutions.
+Over 80% of monitored resolutions referenced women, gender or SCR 1325 in 2009, 3 in contrast to less than 5% of resolutions mentioning women, girls or gender in the period 1998-2000.4 However, the trends do not present a full depiction of the Council's work.
+Therefore, this Handbook aims to present a more in-depth analysis of the progress, or lack thereof, made in the Council's internalisation of women, peace and security vis-à-vis country-specific resolutions.